 Once withdrawal symptoms decline you are able to take part in counselling and therapy sessions.
 The aim of these sessions is to explore the reasoning behind your addictive behaviour and to help you overcome or avoid emotional ‘triggers of addiction’.
 We also accommodate family-based therapy where members of your family attend the centre during your programme.

-Therapy sessions are conducted by qualified psychotherapists, psychologists and psychiatrist.
+Therapy sessions are conducted by qualified psychotherapists and psychologists.
 Therapy takes place with our therapist or alternatively within small support groups.

 Once therapy sessions draw to a close a fully tailored relapse prevention plan is drawn up.
 We encourage clients to engage Narcotics Anonymous once rehabilitation has concluded.
 FREE aftercare is provided for 12 months following completion of your programme.